hamilton-lima/pocketbase-sandbox/experiment1-send-data-for-connected-players/diary.md

 - add session entity = userID, counter
 - create session
 - leave session
+- fix when adding after a reload is adding multiple times, missed unsubscribing
+- show session participants subscribing to the changes

 #### to do
-- show session participants subscribing to the changes
 - increase counter in your own session

-- fix when adding after a reload is adding multiple times the subscription is
+- update is not working properly

+## day 4
+- refactor PocketProvider.tsx to isolate: PocketProvider, AuthProvider and SessionProvider
+- return record with proper data type